Aemilia Metella Interviews the Samaritan woman who debated theology with Jesus

 “I can show you where if you like,” she replied.

-Sarah picked up a scarf before ducking out of the low doorway and into the street.
+Photine picked up a scarf before ducking out of the low doorway and into the street.
 We walked the short distance to the village well, past shepherds watering their flocks and a woman on the return journey with a heavy pitcher on her head.
-She called out to Sarah and wished her a good day.
-Rumours said Sarah was an outcast, but there was no sign of it.
+She called out to Photine and wished her a good day.
+Rumours said Photine was an outcast, but there was no sign of it.

 “Can you tell me the events of that day?”